 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring that batch numbers are allocated correctly and that proper tracking procedures are followed.
-The QA Manager is responsible for reviewing batch records and ensuring compliance with regulatory standards.
+The Capsule Manufacturing Supervisor is responsible for ensuring the controlled-release capsule manufacturing process is validated according to this SOP.
+The QA Manager is responsible for reviewing and approving the validation results, ensuring compliance with GMP and regulatory standards.

 5. Procedure